•Clearing the Switch IP Address and Configuration

 STP loops can cause serious performance issues that look like port or interface problems.

-A unidirectional link can cause loops.
-It occurs when the traffic sent by the switch is received by its neighbor, but the traffic from the neighbor is not received by the switch.
-A broken fiber-optic cable, other cabling problems, or a port issue could cause this one-way communication.
+Unidirectional links can cause spanning-tree loops.
+A unidirectional link occurs when the traffic sent by the switch is received by its neighbor, but does not receive traffic sent by the neighbor.
+A broken fiber-optic cable, other cabling, or a port issue could cause this one-way communication.

-You can enable UniDirectional Link Detection (UDLD) on the switch to help identify unidirectional link problems.
-For information about enabling UDLD on the switch, see the "Understanding UDLD" section in the switch software configuration guide on Cisco.com.
+The UniDirectional Link Detection (UDLD) protocol helps identify unidirectional link problems.
+For more information, see the "Understanding UDLD" section in the switch software configuration guide on Cisco.com.

 Speed, Duplex, and Autonegotiation

-If the port statistics show a large number of alignment errors, frame check sequence (FCS), or late-collisions errors, this might mean a speed or duplex mismatch.
+If the port statistics show a large amount of alignment errors, frame check sequence (FCS), or late-collisions errors, this might mean a speed or duplex mismatch.

-A common issue with speed and duplex occurs when duplex and speed settings are mismatched between two switches, between a switch and a router, or between the switch and a workstation or server.
+A common issue with speed and duplex is when the duplex settings are mismatched between two switches, between a switch and a router, or between the switch and a workstation or server.
 Mismatches can happen when manually setting the speed and duplex or from autonegotiation issues between the two devices.

 •Let both ports autonegotiate both speed and duplex.

-•Manually set the speed and duplex parameters for the interfaces on both ends of the connection.
+•Manually set the speed and duplex parameters for the ports on both ends of the connection.

-•If a remote device does not autonegotiate, use the same duplex settings on the two ports.
+•If a remote device does not autonegotiate, set the same duplex settings on the two ports.
 The speed parameter adjusts itself even if the connected port does not autonegotiate.

 Problems sometimes occur between the switch and third-party network interface cards (NICs).
-By default, the switch ports and interfaces autonegotiate.
-Laptops or other devices are commonly set to autonegotiate, yet sometimes autonegotiation issues occur.
+By default, the switch ports and interfaces are set to autonegotiate.
+Devices like laptops or other devices are commonly set to autonegotiate, yet sometimes autonegotation issues occur.

 If the port statistics show excessive FCS, late-collision, or alignment errors, verify that the cable distance from the switch to the connected device meets the recommended guidelines.
-See the "Cables and Adapters" section on page B-5.
+See the "Cables and Adapters" section on page B-6 for cabling guidelines.

 Clearing the Switch IP Address and Configuration

-You can also configure the switch by using the CLI setup procedure described in the "Configuring the Switch with the CLI-Based Setup Program" appendix.
+The switch displays the prompt to run the initial configuration dialog.
+The switch now behaves like an unconfigured switch.
+You can configure the switch by using the CLI setup procedure described in "Configuring the Switch with the CLI-Based Setup Program."

 Finding the Switch Serial Number

-If you contact Cisco Technical Assistance, you need to know the switch serial number.
-Figure 4-1 an shows the serial number location.
-You can also use the show version privileged EXEC command to see the switch serial number.
+If you contact Cisco Technical Assistance, you need to know the serial number of your switch.
+Use these figures to locate the serial number location.
+You can also use the show version privileged EXEC command or the show inventory user EXEC command to get the serial number.